-We are looking to support Centres for Doctoral Training (CDTs) to deliver high quality, cohort-based doctoral training in the applications and implications of novel and existing AI technologies.
+We are looking to support CDTs to deliver high quality, cohort-based doctoral training in the applications and implications of novel and existing AI technologies.

 It is expected that all those trained through the CDTs should have a sufficient knowledge of AI and the chosen priority area such that at the end of their studies they will be able to develop and apply novel AI techniques within that area, discipline or sector.

 CDTs should have an emphasis on a high value student experience promoting their long-term career development, wellbeing, and preparation to follow a diversity of career paths.

 Applications are required to demonstrate the specific need for doctoral training through the CDT mechanism which includes the following key features:

 - a clear need for doctoral level skills education in a specific area of focus

 - the need for a cohort-based training approach